meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 The CAD/Manufacturing domain operates under fundamentally different analytical paradigms than content creation formats.
 Where visual content formats optimize for artistic expression, temporal media, and real-time rendering, CAD formats prioritize geometric precision, manufacturing constraints, regulatory compliance, and engineering workflow integration.
 Assessment criteria such as animation systems, material appearance models, and scene composition capabilities prove to varying degrees to be of secondary importance to formats designed around tolerances, assembly constraints, and product lifecycle management.

-A comprehensive systematic analysis of CAD interchange and manufacturing delivery formats would require domain-specific evaluation frameworks addressing geometric accuracy, standards compliance, manufacturing process integration, and engineering workflow patterns.
-Such analysis represents important future work that extends beyond the scope of this content creation and real-time rendering focused study.
+A comprehensive systematic analysis of CAD interchange and manufacturing delivery formats should address the unique aspects that drive the development of those formats.
+This analysis represents important future work that extends beyond the scope of this content creation and real-time rendering focused study.

 ### 3.6 Collada (Collaborative Design Activity)